ZebraEatCake/Automatic-Number-Plate-Recognition/cv_summonsystem/README.md

 cv_summonsystem/
 │
-├── data                  # Dataset of license plates images used for training and testing │   ├── unseen/           # Place your own test images here ├── venv/                 # Python virtual environment with libraries required installed ├── best_model.pth        # Best RCNN model
+├── data                  # Dataset of license plates images used for training and testing

+│   ├── unseen/           # Place your own test images here

+├── best_model.pth        # Best RCNN model

 ├── datasets.py           #Checks for annotations labeled as "License Plate" and parses them into tensor format for model training.

 ├── infer_and_ocr.py      # Inference script to run detection + OCR + summons check

 ├── main.py               # Main program

+├── requirements.txt      # Dependencies required to run the program

 ├── testing.py            # Evaluation of the Faster R-CNN model

 ├── training.py           # Training of the Faster R-CNN model

 🧠 Model Overview